sofia819/bill-splitter/README.md

 #### Editing Users

-- Click on the `Edit` button next to the user that you would like to edit.
+- Click on the `Edit` button next to the user that you would like to edit and a modal will open, allowing the user to change the information.
-- The user must enter a name to edit..
+- The user must enter a name to save.

 #### Removing Users